-Please, send your comments, typos, bugs reports, hints and suggestions on the Antescofo ForumUser web pages.
+Please, send your comments, typos, bugs reports, use cases, hints, tips and suggestions on the Antescofo ForumUser web pages.
 It will help us to improve the documentation and the Antescofo system.

-The documentation will evolve to include snippets of code, tutorials, and howtos.
+Future work will include snippets of code, tutorials, and howtos.
 Do not hesitate to send your examples.
+It will be included in the Antescofo documentation.
 Ideally, your contribution must include a working patch with the needed audio files and a description of your example in the forme of a README.md file written in markdown format.
 The goal is to have an autonomous demo with all the explanations needed to run the demo by the Antescofo users.

-408CHAPTER 22.
+410CHAPTER 22.
 THE REST OF THE STORY IS YET TO BE WRITTEN...
 BY YOU